If we have the realization that we are aliens and strangers in this world, it will make a difference in our spiritual walk.

 Living in booths reminded the people that God had led them out of slavery in Egypt and led them in the desert for forty years (Leviticus 24:43).
 Barclay comments: “The historical significance of all this was to remind the people in unforgettable fashion that once they had been homeless wanderers in the desert without a roof over their heads.”

-Now booths were made of leaves was a temporary shelter.
+Now booths were made of leaves and they were a temporary shelter.
 It reminded them that earth is not their permanent home.
 They had a heavenly calling and a heavenward journey.
 The thirst they felt during this time should remind them that God alone satisfies.
 Remember once again the invitation of Jesus to find your satisfaction of thirst in him.

 Abraham, Isaac and Jacob in earlier times lived as aliens and strangers.
 They dwelt in tents.
 They lived as sojourners on earth (see Hebrews 11:8–10, 13).
 What a great example they have set in this regard to remind us that we are just passing through this earth.